-JOURNALISM IV (IV-A, IV-B)

-Prerequisites: Journalism III Credit: 1 unit
+JOURNALISM IV (IV-A, IV-B) Grade Level: 12 Prerequisites: Journalism III

 Journalism IV students work in leadership positions, assuming leadership responsibility for written or broadcast media with an emphasis on TV broadcasting.
 They manage the production of the written or broadcast media.